 How We Got Where We Are Today

-This story begins a surprising thirty years ago.
+This story begins over forty years ago.
 In 1975, the Duncan Lamont Clinch Historical Society formed a committee to develop the concept for the creation of a museum which would collect items and interpret Amelia Island history.
 Around the same time, a collector named William Decker was amassing thousands of historical documents, artifacts and books focusing on local history and natural history.
 Mr. Decker was the caretaker at Ft.Clinch and an avid history enthusiast.
 His extensive butterfly exhibit had been on display at the 1933 Chicago World’s Fair and he had also been a gun engraver for MGM studios.
 His son, Doug Decker, inherited his father’s vast collection and felt it needed to be shared with the community.

 In 1977, a board of 15 trustees from that original historical society committee incorporated themselves as a non-profit cultural institution under the name of the “Fernandina Historical Museum,” with Edith Ferguson Shurley as president.
 At that time, the Museum hired its first employee, Barbara Stidfole, who began to catalog the collection.
 The group began to raise funds and to look for a permanent place to showcase this incredible collection.
 Many of the same people served on the boards of the Historical Society, the Restoration Foundation and the new Museum.
 The Museum group convinced the City of Fernandina Beach to purchase a portion of the Decker collection as a sign of good will toward and interest in safeguarding local history.
 The City subsequently donated the collection to the Museum, which stored the artifacts in the old schoolhouse on Atlantic Avenue.

-After a new jail facility was built on A1A In 1979, now the offices of the Sheriff, the old jail, in quite a horrible state of disrepair sat empty until Nassau County officials decided what to do with the badly deteriorated building at 3rd and Cedar Streets where rusty, leaking pipes, and walls with peeling paint characterized the structure.
+After a new jail facility was built on A1A In 1979, the old jail, in quite a horrible state of disrepair sat empty until Nassau County officials decided what to do with the badly deteriorated building at 3rd and Cedar Streets where rusty, leaking pipes, and walls with peeling paint characterized the structure.
 When approached by the Museum, the County Commission offered the museum a 99-year lease for $1 per year.
 With the acquisition of this new building, volunteers soon began the work necessary to create a functional exhibit space.
 When they began to tear out old bars on the windows and clear and clean a space for exhibits, the trustees felt strongly that they wanted to mark this change in a dramatic way.
 This new Museum, in a renovated building, needed a new name, so they created a contest geared toward school children to rename the Museum.
 The winner was the “Eight Flags Museum of Nassau County,” which would extend the geographical focus of the Museum’s historical message.
 After renovations of the four-room jailer’s quarters, Dorothy Groshell was hired as the first full-time Museum Director.
 Portions of the Decker Collection were put on display with traveling exhibits located on the first floor of the building, and classroom tours and summer camps soon began in an effort to reach out to the community.
 In 1982, a new room was cleared to house the Museum’s growing Victorian-era collection and a multi-media room was created as well.
 Susan McCranie Siegmund served as President during this early period and stated in a contemporary news article that “representing the Museum has been the biggest challenge of my life” but credited the true success of the Museum to “the individual efforts of many people,” including volunteers, members, and local contributors.

 In an effort to boost local interest and distinguish the Museum statewide, an association was established with the Northeast Florida Railway Historical Society in 1984.
 The Museum was renamed the “Florida Museum of Transportation and History” and designated the “official transportation Museum of the State of Florida.”
 Museum trustees began to collect transportation artifacts and even constructed a mini railroad track within the Museum.
 The redefined purpose was to “tell the story of the first cross-state railroad in Fernandina in the 1860s until the present day.”
 After a year or so, the transportation theme lost steam, and the board of directors began to search for a new inspiration to keep the Museum alive.